Fibromyalgia For Dummies - Roland Staud - E-Book

 When you have fibromyalgia, at least some of the time you may want to take some medications, whether they’re over-the-counter drugs; prescribed medications, such as muscle relaxants or painkillers; or other medications such as prescribed or over-the-counter topical ointments that can help to ease your pain and symptoms.
 I cover these topics thoroughly in Chapters 9 and 10.
 You can also often gain benefit from hands-on therapy, including heat, ice, and massage therapy, all covered in Chapter 11.

 And don’t forget about the promise of alternative remedies!
-People with fibromyalgia have some very intriguing choices to consider, including acupuncture, acupressure, biofeedback, herbal or homeopathic remedies, and neurofeedback.
+People with fibromyalgia have some very intriguing choices to consider, including acupuncture, acupressure, biofeedback, and herbal remedies.
 Read more details about all these different choices in Chapter 12.

 Making Lifestyle Changes: Pulling Yourself into a Non-Fibro World

-As you work to pull yourself farther back into the non-fibromyalgia world, you may sometimes feel like a person loaded down with 50 pounds of extra weight, trying to slog your way through the swamp.
-During your struggle you watch others on dry land with no heavy packs dart by you, maybe waving at you and telling you that they’ll see you later.
+As you work to pull yourself back into the non-fibromyalgia world, you may sometimes feel like a person loaded down with 50 pounds of extra supplies, slogging your way through the swamp.
+During your struggle you see others on dry land with no heavy packs dart by you, maybe waving and telling you they’ll see you later.

 If you want to improve your quality of life and be able to reduce your backpack of troublesome symptoms, consider the following basic ideas:

-De-stress yourself.
 Stress is a normal part of life, but if you have fibromyalgia on top of the usual daily stresses, or maybe with some extra stress thrown in once in a while, you’re in a bad situation.
 Stress can greatly worsen the chronic pain, fatigue, and other symptoms of the person with fibromyalgia.
-Be sure to read Chapter 13 for my suggestions on relaxation therapy, hypnosis, meditation, and other methods to “de-stress” yourself.
-They work!
+Be sure to read

 Exercise.
-Unless you’re an exercise-aholic, you probably don’t much like the idea of exercising (most people don’t), and the mere thought of it may be nearly migraine inducing for some readers.
-But the fact is, aerobic exercise will usually help you to limber up and lose weight, making you more mobile and also helping you to feel better.
+Unless you’re an exercise-aholic, you probably don’t like the idea of exercising (most people don’t), and the mere thought of it may be nearly migraine-inducing for some readers.
+But the fact is, aerobic exercise will usually help you limber up and lose weight, making you more mobile and also helping you feel better.
 So consider “getting physical.”
-Read Chapter 15 to find out more about the benefits of exercises and for some specific, FMS-friendly exercises you can try.
+Read Chapter 15 to find out more about benefits of exercises and some specific, FMS-friendly exercises you can try.

-Exercise shouldn’t hurt a lot, nor should it be really unpleasant and something to dread.
-If you hate swimming or bicycling, don’t use those activities as your exercises.
-Maybe walking would suit you better, or maybe dancing or some other form of aerobic exercise with your partner or a friend.
-You can exercise in many different ways: Be creative and find the best ways for you.
+Exercise shouldn’t hurt a lot, nor should it be something to dread.
+If you hate swimming or bicycling, don’t choose those activities.
+Maybe walking would suit you better, or possibly dancing or some other form of aerobic exercise with your partner or a friend.
+Chair yoga, anyone?
+You can exercise many different ways: Be creative and find the best ways for you.

-Unfortunately, fibromyalgia doesn’t end at 6 p.m. or whenever you arrive home from work, nor does it go away when you wake up in the morning, struggling to get ready for another day at work or at home.
+Unfortunately, fibromyalgia doesn’t end at 6 p.m. or whenever you arrive home from work, nor does it go away when you wake up in the morning, struggling to get ready for another day.
 When you have FMS, it’s always there on the sidelines, waiting to jump on you yet again with its aggravating symptoms.

 You also need to keep in mind that other people you interact with on a daily basis (your partner, children, friends, co-workers, and other family members) are directly affected by your fibromyalgia, even if they don’t have FMS themselves.